LABORATORY

 DEAD BIRD SURVEILLANCE

 West Nile virus is maintained in a mosquito – bird transmission cycle, songbirds are important hosts for the virus and some species such as American Crows can become very ill and die following infection.
 Bird die-offs have been an important indicator of WNV activity in the United States.
 The California Department of Public Health (CDPH) coordinates a WNV dead bird surveillance program that our District participates in from mid-April through mid-October.
 When a member of the public reports a dead bird to the CDPH website, the District is notified, the bird is collected, and tested for WNV.
-All residents who report a dead bird that tests positive for WNV are notified by phone and our encouraged to vigilantly avoid mosquito bites and potential exposure to WNV.
+All residents who report a dead bird that tests positive for WNV are notified by phone and are encouraged to vigilantly avoid mosquito bites and potential exposure to WNV.

 SURVEILLANCE FOR OTHER MOSQUITO-BORNE DISEASES